 This technology could be used to automatically notify parties of when an order has been dispatched, its successful arrival, etc. In doing so, the need to manually scan each item would be negated at both points.
-As it also serves as an effective data-cleansing tool, Blockchain can also help decision makers better understand how their supply chains operate.
+As it also serves as an effective data-cleansing tool, Blockchain can also help decision-makers better understand how their supply chains operate.

 There were, as noted above, significant declines in the number of seafaring vessels travelling from continent to continent in the first 34 weeks of 2020.
 In order to stop people from spreading COVID-19 throughout the international community, restrictions were placed on overseas travel.
-This, as well as a dearth of skilled crewmen brought about by a need for potential carriers of the virus to self-isolate, was behind declining traffic – and the resultant disruption to supply chains.
+This, as well as a dearth of skilled crewmen, brought about by a need for potential carriers of the virus to self-isolate, was behind declining traffic – and the resultant disruption to supply chains.

 Automation and AI could provide a solution to such problems in the future: whilst they have received far less coverage than autonomous cars, the automated cargo ship is in development and its creator, Rolls Royce, expect to have a fully functional version ready by 2025.
 It will, the company claims, be able to carry cargo for 3,500 miles and 100 days without manual input.7 This would, of course, have completely negated the disruption the logistics sector felt when crewmen were unavailable and ports were unable to let manned vessels dock.

-Of course, 2025 may prove to be an impracticable deadline for fully automated ships, but Rolls Royce have reported that they have been able to operate ships with smaller crews as a result of the technology they’ve created as part of the development process.
+Of course, 2025 may prove to be an impracticable deadline for fully automated ships, but Rolls Royce has reported that they have been able to operate ships with smaller crews as a result of the technology they’ve created as part of the development process.
 It is feasible then that, as fewer people will be needed to operate them, the number of cargo ships in operation could increase.
 The costs of shipping cargo could fall considerably as a result, and this is likely to benefit both organisations and consumers.